 Benefit: Some high-impact ways to put your blog to use for your nonprofit include:

 Serializing content, such as daily reports from an oceanographer on an expedition or an advocacy campaign hard at work.
-Building community by providing a venue for multiple voices (staff and/or members, experts, or others).
+Building community by providing a venue for multiple voices (staff and members, experts, or others).

 Insight: There are now automated systems that you don’t have to maintain (they live on a server, which you access via the web) for operations from website content management and online donation processing to email messaging and online event registration.
-Consider moving these processes online and of your desktop computer.
+Consider moving these processes online and off your desktop computer.